 Example: You will have shown teamworking skills behind the bar if you worked effectively with others to ensure all the tasks were completed, thereby providing an excellent service to your customers.

-2. Customer awareness
+2. Customer and commercial awareness

 Customer awareness is the ability to understand the needs of your customers.
 In many areas of the commercial world, such as retail or management consultancy, success depends on working out exactly what customers want and providing them with that in a manner they like.